NashTech-Labs/akka-fsm-throttler.g8/README.markdown

 # akka-fsm-throttler

 A basic application to implement throttling mechanism using Akka FSM.
+For more info [refer](https://blog.knoldus.com/2018/01/22/how-to-throttle-messages-using-akka-fsm/)

 **How to Set up ?**